alexandr-g/alex-blog/content/posts/2019-11-11/index.md

 ---
-title: "🤖 How to configure Renovate - automated dependencies updates for your project"
+title: '🤖 How to configure Renovate - automated dependencies updates for your project'
-date: "2019-11-11"
+date: '2019-11-11'
-author: "alex"
+author: 'alex'
-category: "tech"
+category: 'tech'
 tags:
   - coding
   - open source
   - react
   - code
   - javascript
   - dev
   - dependencies updates
   - renovate
   - github
   - dev tools
   - devtools
 ---

 [Renovate](https://github.com/renovatebot/renovate) - is a tool that does automated dependency updates for your project and the nicest thing is that it's **free** for **public repositories**.